Interlibrary Loan Policies

 ILL is not recommended as an alternative to buying textbooks.
 Generally ILL books can be kept for a limited time period and renewals cannot be assured.
 It will most likely need to be returned before the course is complete.

 Delivery of MaterialsNotification that ILL material has arrived is sent via email.
 Articles are delivered as PDFs through short-term access to a password-protected link or an email attachment.
 Loans of physical items such as books, media, and microfilm must be picked up at the main circulation desk on the 2nd floor.
 No material will be mailed.
-Unclaimed items are returned to the lending library once the due date has passed.
+Items will remain on the hold shelf for 2 weeks.
+If they are not picked up within this time, they will be returned to the lending library.

 In-Library Use Policy